Dimeiza/Assistants/README.md

 3. Complete Alexa developer registration.
     * You need these information to register Raspberry Pi as Alexa Device.
         * Client ID
-        * Client Secret
         * Product ID
-    * I recommend that you refer [avs-device-sdk installation guide](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script)
+    * I recommend that you refer [avs-device-sdk installation guide](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script) carefully.

 4. Into Assistants folder, and run this command.